Currently the D16 has three ISO settings; 100, 200, and 400. We will soon be adding 800 ISO via a firmware update.

 A: The D-16 images are around 3.5 MB per frame.
 At 24 frames per second, that works out to about 5 GB per minute.
 This means that on two 32 GB cards, you can record about 13 minutes worth of footage.

-Q: Will there be a warranty on the camera?
+Q: Is there a warranty on the camera?

-A: Yes, the camera will come with a standard 1 year manufacturer warranty.
+A: Yes, the camera comes with a standard 1 year manufacturer warranty.

 Q: What does the crank do?

-A: The crank records meta data of the handle movements so that film-like effects can be added in post.
-The crank will also serve as a way to control frame rate while shooting.
+A: The crank performs a number of programmable functions.
+You can assign the crank settings you want to adjust on the fly, like ISO, shutter angle, or headphone volume.
+The crank can also record meta data of the handle movements so that film-like effects can be added in post, and will also serve as a way to control frame rate while shooting.